v-rgrace/Viva/Viva/learning/configure-sharepoint-content-source.md

    [![Screenshot of the Documents page with Add column selected.](../media/learning/sp-new-column.png)](../media/learning/sp-new-column-big.png#lightbox)

-**To add a description column to the document library page, follow these steps**:
+**Add a description column to the document library page**:

-1. Follow the initial steps to create a column.
+1. Follow the initial steps for creating a column.
 1. Choose **Multiple lines of text**.
 1. Name the column `ContentDescription`.
 1. Add custom descriptions for each item.
 If no description is supplied, Viva Learning provides a default message that highlights the content as being from your own SharePoint library.

 **Add the content title**:

-1. Follow the initial steps to create a column.
+1. Follow the initial steps for creating a column.
 1. Choose **Multiple lines of text**.
 1. Name the column `ContentTitle`.
 1. Add custom title for each item.
 If no title is supplied, Viva Learning picks the file name as the title.

 **Add the content format**:

-1. Follow the initial steps to create a column.
+1. Follow the initial steps for creating a column.
 1. Choose **Multiple lines of text**.
 1. Name the column `ContentFormat`.
 1. Add format for each item.
 If no format is supplied, Viva Learning picks the file type from the file extension like xlsx, docx, and so on.